Internet-2-0/mCLI/README.md

 mCLI is able to be passed flags to perform analysis as well as drop into a terminal view to begin analysis.
 The CLI flags are as follows:

 ```
-usage: test.py [-h] [--wizard] [-f1 WORKINGFILE1] [-q] [--external-path IMPORTEXTERNAL] [-f2 WORKINGFILE2] [--group-by {5,10,15}] [--reload] [--hide]
+usage: mcli [-h] [--wizard] [-f1 WORKINGFILE1] [-q] [--external-path IMPORTEXTERNAL] [-f2 WORKINGFILE2] [--group-by {5,10,15}] [--reload] [--hide] [--del-all] [--version]

 optional arguments:
   -h, --help            show this help message and exit
   --wizard              Drop into the mCLI terminal, this is default
   -f1 WORKINGFILE1, --filename1 WORKINGFILE1
                         Set the working file filename1 to this file and continue
   -q, --quick-analysis  Don't drop into the terminal and perform an analysis of the passed working file and exit
   --external-path IMPORTEXTERNAL
                         Pass external paths to load external commands into the terminal.
 Must use a comma between paths
   -f2 WORKINGFILE2, --filename2 WORKINGFILE2
                         Set the working file filename2 to this path
   --group-by {5,10,15}  Edit the group by integer for code reuse
   --reload              Reload your API key
   --hide                Hide the welcome banner
+  --del-all             Completely remove the mCLI home path
+  --version             Show program version and exit
 ```

 And the terminal flags are as follows: